atugman/Cloud-Innovation-Summit-Docker/codelab.md

 While we wait for this process to complete, let’s take a moment to ask any questions that you may have.
 If you weren’t able to complete any of the previous tasks, please let your instructor know!
 Otherwise, feel free to explore the Cloud portal for another moment or two, or refresh your coffee!

+## Scan the IBM Cloud Environment (Phase 1.0)

 Now, let’s navigate back to SCC.
-You can easily monitor the progress of your scan by navigating back to “Scopes,” and viewing the “Scan status” column.
+You can easily monitor the progress of your scan by _navigating back to “Scopes,”_ and viewing the “Scan status” column.
 You’ll see “Discovery completed” in this column when we’re ready to proceed with the next step.
 There is also an option to refresh the status, feel free to use this while the scan is not yet complete.

 ![alt-text-here](assets/1-11.png)

 Once the discovery is complete, click into your scope, and select the option to edit your inventory:

 Click on your scope:

 ![alt-text-here](assets/1-12.png)

 Edit inventory:

 ![alt-text-here](assets/1-13.png)

-Using the drop-down, update the fields so that only your resource group (that you identified in a previous step) is selected.
-You can uncheck all of the boxes by clicking the “Account” box at the top, and then expanding the drop-down menu to reselect the box next to your resource group.
-This step is very important to completing the lab!
-This ensures that your scan will not take too long to complete.
+Using the drop-down, update the fields so that **only your resource group** (that you identified in a previous step) is selected.
+You can uncheck all of the boxes by clicking the “Account” box at the top, and then expanding the drop-down menu to reselect the box next to your resource group. **This step is very important to completing the lab!
+This ensures that your scan will not take too long to complete.**

 ![alt-text-here](assets/1-14.png)
 ![alt-text-here](assets/1-15.png)

-Note: in case you’ve forgotten your resource group, remember that you can navigate to your Resource List to confirm it!
+_Note: in case you’ve forgotten your resource group, remember that you can navigate to your Resource List to confirm it!_

-Remember that a resource group is a logical grouping of resources into virtual “bucket.”
+_Remember that a resource group is a logical grouping of resources into virtual “bucket.”
 The resource group only contains metadata about your resources and makes it easy to manage resources collectively.
-For today’s lab, you only have access to Cloud resources that are within your resource group!
+For today’s lab, you only have access to Cloud resources that are within your resource group!_

 Once again, your inventory should look something like the screenshot below, but with your resource group selected.
 Go ahead and click “Save” once you’re ready!

 ![alt-text-here](assets/1-16.png)

-Note: Referring back to the definition of scopes, part of the power of IBM Cloud’s Security and Compliance Center is the ability to assess different environments (or portions of your Cloud accounts) against different controls.
+_Note: Referring back to the definition of scopes, part of the power of IBM Cloud’s Security and Compliance Center is the ability to assess different environments (or portions of your Cloud accounts) against different controls.
 Many of our customers have resources in different regions and countries, meaning that their resources in varying locations are subject to equally varying controls and regulations.
-These customers leverage many different scopes to scan their environments accordingly.
+These customers leverage many different scopes to scan their environments accordingly._

 Once you’ve saved your scope to include only your resource group, select “On-demand scan” from the “Actions” drop-down menu in the top right of your screen.